nicozapatacruz/portfolios/Cheetah_Convertions/README.md

-# Portfolio
+# Cheetah Conversions Projects

-This is the portfolio of the projects made by me, Nicolas Zapata Cruz, in my Bachelor's Degree of Product Design Engineering in EAFIT University, Medellin - Colombia between 2016 and 2021.

-To see the pdf file of the portfolio [click here](https://github.com/nicozapatacruz/portfolios/blob/5d5dfd5064b7740c1ba9883c81ff446382ebec0c/University_Portfolio/Portfolio.pdf)
+This are the projects that I made during my internship of the Bachelors Degree in Cheetah Convertions in 2021 in Berlin, Germany.

+The main project was to redesign the HomePage of the company, design that you can find in the files Cheetah_Convertiones_Web.pdf and Cheetah_Other_Pages.pdf.

+The other files, are some posts that I made for the company so they could use them in their social media, promoting their services in that moment.